 It isn’t enough to teach reading in the classroom; students must engage in literacy activities in the home as well.
 Watching television programs, online content, and movies with the accompanying closed captioning helps improve literacy skills.
 One of the advantages of using closed captioning in the home is that studies show that children actually enjoy the captions.
 Closed captioning is accessible through the menu panel of the television or on the remote control and is available for educational and entertainment programming and music videos.
 If a child has a favorite movie that they enjoy, closed captioning will help a child read along while developing vital skills.
 Appropriate music videos can help children engage with the written word in a fun and non-intimidating manner.

 Parents may use closed captioning with early childhood videos to ensure that children are familiar with words.
 Using closed-captioned videos is an effective way to learn sight words and reinforce early reading skills.
 As some children may become bored with traditional reading methods, using closed captioning can be a fun, entertaining, and engaging way to present reading in a new way.
 Another benefit of using closed captioning for literacy in the home is that it allows children and adults to practice reading skills regardless of their level.
-Children of various reading levels, ages, and grades may all benefit simultaneously while watching a program with closed captioning.
+Children of various reading levels, ages, and grades may all benefit simultaneously while watching a program with video captioning.
 Parents who want to ensure that their children practice reading in a fun yet effective environment will find many benefits by enabling closed captioning on televisions, DVDs, and online streaming media.

 Closed Captions and Literacy in the Classroom